Let us know if you agree to cookies

 • not accept hospitality from a third party that is unduly lavish or extravagant

-• not threaten or retaliate against another individual who has refused to commit a bribery offence or who has raised concerns under this policy
+• not discourage, threaten or retaliate against another individual who has raised concerns under this policy

 • always ask for advice and guidance if they are uncertain about anything